Curtis Dennis: University of Toledo (2011–12)

-Because he was a mid-year transfer he had to sit out until December, where he made his opening games vs Youngstown State University.
-Playing for the Toledo Rockets he was the team's second leading scorer, averaging 13.0 points per game.
-He averaged 27 minutes per game and shot 35% from behind the 3-point line in the non-conference season, and 39% from behind the 3-point line Mid-American Conference (MAC).
+Due to being a mid-year transfer he had to sit out until December, where he made his opening games vs Youngstown State University.
+When playing for the Toledo Rockets he was the team's second leading scorer, averaging 13.0 points per game.
+He averaged 27 minutes per game and shot 35% from behind the 3-point line in the non-conference season, and 39% from behind the 3-point line in the Mid-American Conference (MAC).
 He made 49 three-pointers during this season, with a career-high five three-pointers in a single game more than once.
 He scored in double figures in 17 games scoring 20 or more points twice.
-He was runner-up for Sixth Man of the Year in the MAC, and was 2012 All-MAC Honorable Mention.
-He was among the leaders in the nation in steals, and scored on 20 percent of Toledo's possessions.
-Dennis was a big part of the reason the program went from a 4–28 record consecutively for four years to a 19–17 record in one season 2011–12.
+He was runner-up for Sixth Man of the Year in the MAC and was 2012 All-MAC Honorable Mention.
+He was among the leaders in the nation in steals and scored on 20 percent of Toledo's possessions.
+Dennis was a part of the reason the program went from a 4–28 record consecutively for four years to a 19–17 record in the 2011–12 season.
 They also won their first postseason game in the CollegeInsider.com Postseason Tournament.